laravel/docs/facades.md

 <a name="example"></a>
 ## Example

 Here is a simple example of requesting data from Laravel's cache system.
 The data identified by the key "key" will be returned and stored in the variable $value.
-In this example, it appears that the static method get() is being called on the Cache class.
+In this example, it appears that the static method `Cache::get()` is being called on the Cache class.

 	$value = Cache::get('key');